daleonpz/baremetallics/_posts/programming/2021-07-16-how-to-extract-f2fs-android-flash.md

 ```

 Things to notice:
 - I search with `grep` for **1020 f5f2** and not **f2f5 2010**.
-That's because I created a test f2fs partition to understand better the superblock structure and I noticed that bytes inverted.
+That's because I created a test f2fs partition to understand better the superblock structure and I noticed that bytes were inverted.

 - In the beginning, there is a **400**.
 The superblock has an offset of `0x400`, defined at line 29 of the [source code](https://www.kernel.org/doc/html/latest/filesystems/f2fs.html).